slaeryan/slaeryan.github.io/posts/midnighttrain.md

 It is available here: [https://github.com/slaeryan/MIDNIGHTTRAIN](https://github.com/slaeryan/MIDNIGHTTRAIN)

 Fair warning: This has been made as a small weekend project and while the code has been tested in my lab extensively, bugs are to be expected.
 Furthermore, I'm not a professional coder so get ready to read crappy code!
-However, I have given it my best possible efforts and if you find bugs/improvements in the code don't feel shy to contact me!
+However, I have given it my best possible efforts and if you find bugs/improvements in the code don't feel shy to hit me up!

 ## Introduction
 One of my favourite pastimes is to read APT reports and look for the interesting TTP(Tactics, Techniques and Procedures) used by apex adversaries(Read as: State-backed Threat Groups) in a later attempt to recreate it or at least a variant of it in my lab.